End Veteran Homelessness: Progress by the Numbers

 Housing Outreach-to-Placement Effort (HOPE) Programmatic Impact:

 The HOPE program provides outreach and housing counseling to connect homeless veterans and their families across Massachusetts with stable housing.
 Through coordinated efforts, HOPE offers direct outreach, housing placement, and ongoing support for long-term success.
-Since its launch, over 500 veterans have enrolled, including:
+Since September 2025, over 1,000 veterans have enrolled, including:

 Capital Investments in Veteran Housing: